François Patriat: Regional Council of Burgundy

 In the 2004 regional elections, Patriat led a list that defeated the list conducted by incumbent Regional Council President Jean-Pierre Soisson.
 Reelected in 2010, he left the position in 2015, before the region was merged with Franche-Comté.

 Ahead of the 2012 French presidential election, Patriat publicly endorsed Dominique Strauss-Kahn as the Socialist Party's candidate.

-Member of the Senate, 2014–present
+Member of the Senate, 2008–2026

 Patriat was elected to the Senate in 2008.
 Reelected in 2014, he joined La République En Marche!
 (REM) in 2017.
 After supporting Emmanuel Macron's successful candidacy for the presidency of the French Republic in the 2017 presidential election and rallying enough of his fellow senators to form a group affiliated with REM in the Senate, he became the new group's president.

-Since November 2017, Patriat has been part of LREM's executive board under the leadership of the party's successive chairmen Christophe Castaner and Stanislas Guerini.
+From November 2017, Patriat was part of LREM's executive board under the leadership of the party's successive chairmen Christophe Castaner and Stanislas Guerini.

+Death

+Patriat was seriously injured during a collision whilst cycling on 17 July 2026.
+He succumbed to his injuries in a hospital in Dijon on 19 August, at the age of 83.